Search Results

 Academic apprentices may qualify for fee deferrals and remissions, while students on leave may be entitled to a partial refund.
 Fee reductions may be available to those on approved part-time status, registered in absentia, or paying the filling fee.
 Registration and Leave Policy Graduate students must be either registered or on an official leave of absence every term until their degrees are awarded.
 Failure to do so for any academic term…

 After an absence of more than one term, undergraduate students must apply for readmission.
-To return to UCLA after an absence of more than one term, any undergraduate student—except for those on PAL for non-UC study abroad—must apply for readmission using an undergraduate readmission application.
+To return to UCLA after an absence of more than one term, an undergraduate student must apply for readmission using an undergraduate readmission application.
 A nonrefundable fee applies.
-A readmission application is required to attend a regular session term only (fall, winter, or spring).…
+A readmission application is required to attend a regular session term only (fall, winter, or spring).
+Ineligibility New undergraduate students who cancel…

 Taking courses for credit during regular session at UCLA and concurrently at another institution is not allowed.
 Concurrent enrollment—defined as taking courses during regular sessions (fall, winter, and spring quarters) for credit at UCLA and, at the same time, at another non-UC institution, including UCLA Extension—is generally not permitted except in extraordinary circumstances, and no credit is given for such courses unless the approval of the UCLA…